-- 1. Proposed projects that result in less than 200 cubic yards of cut and fill and less than 10,000 square feet of land disturbance - 2.
-Maintenance projects (seal coating and pavement overlays, driveway maintenance that does not result in net fill in floodplain, sediment and debris removal from crossings and stormwater ponds, etc.) that do not trigger land disturbance criteria - 3.
-Municipal storm sewer maintenance projects that do not trigger land disturbance criteria - 4.
-Single family home sites are exempt from Erosion and Sediment Control review.
+- 1. Proposed projects that result in less than 200 cubic yards of cut and fill and less than 10,000 square feet of land disturbance. - Maintenance projects, including sealcoating, mill and overlay, pavement reclamation, pavement overlays, and other resurfacing activities, driveway maintenance that does not result in net fill in floodplain, sediment and debris removal from stream crossings, pipe inlets and outlets, stormwater ponds, etc. that do not trigger land disturbance criteria. - 3.
+City storm sewer maintenance projects that do not trigger land disturbance criteria. - Single family home sites are exempt from Erosion and Sediment Control review.
 Single family home sites must comply with the other requirements and be reviewed by the BCWMC if they meet the review triggers. - 5.
-Proposed linear projects that result in less than 1.0 acre of land disturbance.
+Proposed linear projects that result in less than 1.0 acres of land disturbance.